maxsharabayko/srt-xtransmit/docs/socket-groups.md

 - other socket options.

 Only the first URI in the list has to specify the group connection type.
-Options specified for the first member (in the first URI) are to be inherited by other group members.
+Options specified for the first member (in the first URI) are inherited by other group members.
 The exception is the `weight` option, which is only set for those members for which it is provided.

 Example URI command-line for main/backup connection: